fruitbox12/NeuRacle/README.md

 Native Projects on NeuRacle ecosystem will receive a badge to freely fetch validated data on-chain.

+### User Incentive Program

+To further promote the use of NeuRacle services and prevent re-routing of NeuRacle datas, we introduce the **User Incentive Program**. *A percent* of user's payment who demanded same data sources as previous data users will came back to those previous users.
+The reward will be distributed by the amount which previous users has paid (The more you paid, the more you got reward for the next payment of same data source).

+The *incentive percent* will be a hard choice for NeuRacle operator, since if that too much (specifically >=50%), users can just create new account and get those data for free or at reduced price (since most of their payment go back to their other account).
+Or if it too little, it won't be much of an incentive and can't prevent re-routing of NeuRacle datas.

+Undoubtedly, the *incentive percent* is the minimum threshold in which third-party will re-route NeuRacle datas make their user has to pay (based on game-theory).
+And as the consequence, those third-party also won't have any method to prevent their user won't do the same.
+In the end, third data market competetion will just destroy themselves and come back to NeuRacle (The loop will make them reduce their data price to the minimum threshold).

+That's only possible with a incentive program.
+As long as the third-party can get enough benefit from re-routing the data, they will continue to do so.

+### Delegated Proof of Stake

+Anyone can choose a validator to stake, receive reward based on that validator contribution to the network.
+The Sybil Resistance mechanism worked the same as Radix Network.

+PoS reward or punishment will happen on each data refreshing round.

+### Data refreshing round

+After every round, data will be refreshed, NAR token will also be minted to reward (or burned to punish) validators.

+The round call and call-off will run by a racing condition.
+The individual call (or call-off) a round will receive a reasonable reward.
+This incentive is to ensure that data valitation round will happen and concluded right after they passed requirement.

+Round call requirement is the round-length limited time.

+Current time unit of on-chain NeuRacle is transactions history or epoch length.

+Round length is the limited time between each data validation round.
+Data can be validated every 10tx, 100tx or 1epoch,...

+Because this time unit is unstable occasionally, the stability of data stream will have to depend on Admin monitor.

+Beside data sources, NeuRacle Gateway also have to keep track of the NeuRacle component state to see if new round has started or not.

+Right after round start, NeuRacle Gateway will update datas on Validators behalf.
+After update, the validator will deemed active in that round.

+Round concluded requirement is >2/3 active validators.

+Datas with >2/3 staked weight of that round will also be validated.

+**For a simple showcase**, this prototype will be un-sharded, that mean each validators will validate all datas at the same time (Not divided into validator sets to bring more scalability or divided into data sources to bring more security).
+Datas will also be validated (Reaching Consensus) in 1 round of voting.
+The prototype also won't use NeuRacle Storage or User Incentive Program.

+## Some thought about NeuRacle

 ### Why one source?

 Aggregrate data on-chain will be much more computation costly.